 Nice Guy: Despite being homeless, Stan unhesitatingly takes Jodie in and nurses her back to health after he finds her unconscious and freezing to death on the sidewalk.

-Mr. Fanservice: Jay, who even after a few minutes of his introduction is later on shown in nothing but his underwear (which he sleeps in), and is also shown naked in his ending (albeit slightly blurred).
+Mr. Fanservice: Jay, who, after his introduction, spends a significant amount of screentime in only his boxers.
 Cory isn't too far behind, and shows some skin as well (only from the waist-up when he dons his vest).

 Magical Native American: As it turns out, their ranch is home to a ravenous ghost summoned by their ancestors to kill off white settlers, which Jodie must help them take care of.